SoftwareVerde/bitcoin-cash-chips/unconfirmed-transaction-chain-limit.md

     Mark Lamb, CoinFLEX

 ## Summary
-**Version 1.2**
+**Version 1.2.1**

 When a transaction is first transmitted on the Bitcoin Cash network, it is considered “unconfirmed” until it is “mined” into a block.
 These transactions that are not yet mined are also referred to as “zero-conf” transactions.
 Transactions are dependent upon other transactions, such that they are chained together; the value allocated by one transaction is then spent by a subsequent transaction.

 Currently, the Bitcoin Cash network only permits transactions to be chained together 50 times before a block must include them.
 Transactions exceeding the 50th chain are often ignored by the network, despite being valid.
 Once a transaction is submitted to the network, it cannot be revoked.
 This situation, when encountered, can be extremely difficult to remedy with today’s available tools and simultaneously creates an unnecessary amount of complexity when being accounted for by network and applications developers.
-This CHIP is a formal request to remove the unconfirmed transaction chain limit entirely from the Bitcoin Cash ecosystem.
+This CHIP is a formal request to remove the unconfirmed transaction chain limit=depth (50tx) and size (101kb) entirely from the Bitcoin Cash ecosystem.

 **Discussion URL:** https://bitcoincashresearch.org/t/chip-unconfirmed-transaction-chain-limit/302/32